PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 But wait… no styling?!
 It is not to be used as-is, for sure, but it should be perfect for a designer: turning the Starter Theme into a real, production-ready theme will be very easy, and much faster than before.

-### Should 1.7 themes be built with Bootstrap?
+### Should 1.7 themes be built with Bootstrap 4?

 In depends on the context. <br/>
-If you're building a brand new store with a custom-made theme and modules, then you can use whatever fits your needs.<br/>
+If you're building a brand new store with custom-made theme and modules, then you can use whatever fits your needs.<br/>
-If you're creating a theme in order to sell it on the [PrestaShop Addons marketplace](http://addons.prestashop.com/), then you MUST use Bootstrap.
+If you're creating a theme in order to sell it on the [PrestaShop Addons marketplace](http://addons.prestashop.com/), then you MUST use Bootstrap 4.

-Why are we imposing Bootstrap for Addons?<br/>
+Why are we imposing Bootstrap 4 for Addons?<br/>
 We are very aware that the PrestaShop ecosystem is used to relying on the Bootstrap framework for both its themes and modules, and we do not want to break this expectation with the release of PS 1.7.
 We want to make sure that users who buy themes or modules from the community can always rely on their compatibility: we do not want to have merchants be confused over whether the module they chose for their shop works with their theme or not.

 Themes and front office modules from the Addons marketplace should work well together out of the box, and therefore should use the same CSS framework.<br/>
-This is why the PrestaShop Addons marketplace will only accept 1.7 themes that use Bootstrap, and will refuse themes that do not.
-The theme validator will be updated accordingly.
+This is why the PrestaShop Addons marketplace will only accept 1.7 themes that use Bootstrap 4, and will refuse themes that do not.
+The theme validator has been updated accordingly.

-### Will the Starter Theme or the default theme use Bootstrap?
+### Will the Starter Theme or the default theme use Bootstrap 4?

-We’re not imposing anything in the Starter Theme, so Bootstrap is not needed.
+We’re not imposing anything in the Starter Theme, so Bootstrap 4 is not needed.
 Feel free!<br/>
-That being said, the Addons marketplace will ony accept theme which rely on Bootstrap, so if you intend to sell your creation on Addons, you'd better use it.
+That being said, the Addons marketplace will ony accept theme which rely on Bootstrap 4, so if you intend to sell your creation on Addons, you'd better use it.

 The default theme, built upon the Starter Theme foundations, will make use of Bootstrap 4.

-You might wonder why the Starter Theme is not simply using Bootstrap by default.
+You might wonder why the Starter Theme is not simply using Bootstrap 4 by default.
 That's because the two themes have different purposes.<br/>
 The Starter Theme is built for developer, agencies, and all those who build a PrestaShop store from scratch.
 They can choose the framework they want, and should not feel constrained by our choices.
-They can add Bootstrap to the Starter Theme, but that's their choice when tailoring a theme for a client.
+They can add Bootstrap 4 to the Starter Theme, but that's their choice when tailoring a theme for a client.
 The audience of the Starter Theme is therefore much wider than that of Addons contributors.<br/>
 The default theme is built first and foremost for merchants, and must work within our existing community, which relies a lot on Bootstrap.
 The PrestaShop Addons marketplace has heaps of Bootstrap-based modules (because they were built to work well with the 1.6 default theme, based on Bootstrap already), and therefore it is in the best interest of the community that we should make sure Addons-sold modules and themes are consistent in their choice of CSS framework.
-Therefore, on Addons, Bootstrap it is.
+Therefore, on Addons, Bootstrap 4 it is.

 ### Why is the 1.7 default theme switching to one `theme.js` and one `theme.css` file for the whole site?